NeelMehta04/NeelMehta04/README.md

 I am currently pursuing an Integrated B.Tech in Information Technology at Mukesh Patel School of Technology Management & Engineering, NMIMS Mumbai.
 My academic background is complemented by a strong interest in robotics, artificial intelligence, and embedded systems.
 I actively combine my technical skills with education, mentoring, and research-driven projects.

 Alongside my coursework, I work as a Technical Associate at Clusterize Learning LLP, where I teach Python and robotics, and mentor student teams for national-level robotics competitions including WSRO and VEX Robotics.
+Additionally, I am a Python Development Intern at Codveda Technologies, where I contribute to backend systems and application logic for software solutions.

 ---